mfarif/foobar/README.md

 ## An SMT (1-2-1) encoding of a Simple C FooBar Function
-Try [smt-encoding](https://github.com/mfarif/foobar/blob/main/foobar.smt2) of a simple program using online [CVC4](https://cvc4.github.io/app/)
+Try the [foorbar](https://github.com/mfarif/foobar/blob/main/foobar.smt2) function smt-encoding using online SMT solver [CVC4](https://cvc4.github.io/app/).
+The solver finds input values that violate an assertion in the program.